Welcome to Rustic Pathways in India!

 Photo Expeditions: Explore the Himalayan region with local guides as well as photography professionals who will lead you to some of the most beautiful locations this Land of High Mountain Passes is known for.
 At more than 11,500 feet above sea level you hone your photography skills and meet nomadic tribes and live like a local.

-Yoga classes: Be apart of a yoga class to practice your asanas and pranayama and feel the energy that this mountain escape has to offer.
+Yoga classes: Take part in a yoga class to practice your asanas and pranayama and feel the energy that this mountain escape has to offer.